RBEGamer/AtomicChess/src/src_atcqtui/README.md

 ### ACCESS MODIFIERS TO WORK WITH THE UI
 In the headerfile `menumanager.h` function can be declared with the access modifiers, for example`public` or `private`.
-In the Qt C++ there are also other modifiers avariable, espacially for connecting with QML.
+In the Qt C++ there are other modifiers avariable, espacially for connecting with QML.

 The mainly used modifier for this project is the `public slots` modifiert.
 Each function declared in this section can be called from the QML side.